makinacorpus/makina-states/README.rst

     - The default nodetype is **server**.
     - The default installed **controller** flavor is **salt**, and in other words, we do not install **mastersalt** by default.

-- You ll also have to set the daemon id.
+- You'll also have to set the daemon id.
 The default choice for **--minion-id** is the current machine hostname but you can force it to set a specific minion id.

 - You choice for **--nodetype** and **--mastersalt-nodetype** is certainly one of **server**, **vm**, **vagrantvm** or **devhost**.

     - The default is **server**.
     - **vm** matches a VM (not baremetal)
-    - If you choose **devhost**, this mark the machine as a devloppment machine enabling states to act on that, by example installation a test mailer.
+    - If you choose **devhost**, this mark the machine as a development machine enabling states to act on that, by example installation of a test local-loop mailer.
     - If you choose **vagrantvmt**, this mark the machine as a vagrant virtualbox.

 - You default choice for **SALT_CONTROLLER** is certainly one of **salt_master** or **salt_minion**.